-For or the March 20, 2018 Gubernatorial Primary Election, traditional Early Voting will take place March 5-19.
+For the November 6, 2018 Gubernatorial Election, traditional Early Voting will take place October 22-November 5.
 Early Voting locations and hours can be found here.

 What do you need to Early Vote?

 - Voters do not need to provide an excuse or reason why they cannot vote on Election Day.